 Take a break between sightseeing stops to visit the honky-tonks, or spend a night on a bar crawl.
 Duval Street is open and busy from morning until late at night, spreading party vibes the whole time.

-Note that, unlike Bourbon Street in New Orleans, you are not allowed to take your drinks to go.
+Note that, unlike Bourbon Street in New Orleans, you cannot take your drinks to go.
 Bottoms up!

 4. Explore the Mel Fisher Maritime Museum